centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 the PPS templates: "Project schedule" in PowerPoint - see" the Project plan, presentation template" - and the "Schedule" in Excel.)

-Milestones coincide with workshops ...
+Milestones coincide with workshop deliverables.
 Defined milestones (MS) and decision points (DP):

   | Date | MS | DP | Description |
   | ---- | -- | -- | ----------- |